Kaelin Clay: Tampa Bay Buccaneers

-The Tampa Bay Buccaneers selected Clay in the sixth round of the 2015 NFL Draft with the 184th overall pick.
+The Tampa Bay Buccaneers selected Clay in the sixth round of the 2015 NFL draft with the 184th overall pick.
 On September 5, 2015, he was waived by the Buccaneers and was signed to the practice squad.
 On September 15, 2015, he was released by the Buccaneers.

 Detroit Lions

-On September 22, 2015, Clay was signed by the Lions to the practice squad.
+On September 22, 2015, Clay was signed by the Detroit Lions to the practice squad.

 Baltimore Ravens

-On November 17, 2015, Clay was signed by the Ravens from the Lions' practice squad.
+On November 17, 2015, Clay was signed by the Baltimore Ravens from the Lions' practice squad.
 On November 22, 2015, Clay played in his first career game against the St. Louis Rams.
 The next week against their divisional rival, Cleveland Browns, Clay returned the Browns’ first punt for an 82-yard touchdown on Monday Night Football.

 During the August 11 preseason opener against the Carolina Panthers, Clay fumbled a punt, giving Carolina possession.
-He was waived/injured by the Ravens on August 15, 2016 and was placed on injured reserve.
+He was waived/injured by the Ravens on August 15, 2016, and was placed on injured reserve.
 He was released from the Ravens' injured reserve list on November 11, 2016.

-Carolina Panthers
+Carolina Panthers (first stint)

-On April 7, 2017, Clay signed a one-year contract with the Carolina Panthers.
+On April 7, 2017, Clay signed a one-year contract with the Panthers.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 2, 2017, Clay was traded to the Buffalo Bills for cornerback Kevon Seymour.
 He was waived by the Bills on October 23, 2017.